Embodiment & Metaphor

 Routledge.

-An advanced primer on methods, frameworks, and tools.
+An advanced primer on architectural design methods, frameworks, and tools.
 Connects general design thinking to the underlying cognitive frameworks of the discipline.

 Philip D. Plowright is Professor of Architecture and Chair of Design at Lawrence Technological University.
 He is a registered architect (NCARB) and a design theorist working at the intersection of embodiment, through the cognitive linguistic tradition, and architectural methodology.